Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Hole ‘N’ the Rock is one of the most unique museums in Utah.
 Located on the eastern end of Moab, this historic house was once home to a miner and his wife who dynamited a gigantic rock to establish residence inside.

-The historic artifacts of the home have been perfectly preserved since the passing away of the couple and the museum offers tours throughout the wacky museum today.
+The historic artifacts of the home have been perfectly preserved since the passing away of the couple.
+Today, tours are hosted at this wacky museum.

 Beehive House